jakebromberg/type-level-natural-numbers/README.md

 # type-level-natural-numbers
-In which we can perform arthmetic operations at the type level in Swift
+In which we perform arthmetic operations on types themselves in Swift